 Don't forget to check out the NFL Power Rankings Podcast with Dan Hanzus and Colleen Wolfe.
 New episodes every Tuesday all season long.

-NOTE: Up/down arrows reflect movement from the Week 9 NFL Power Rankings.
+NOTE: Up/down arrows below reflect team movement from the Week 9 Power Rankings.

 Previous rank: No. 3